ehcloninger/ericcloninger.com/_posts/2022-11-29-where-on-the-internet-is-eric.md

 ### Phone :arrow_up:

-If you have my cell number from the last 20+ years, that number still works.
+If you have my cell number from the last 22+ years, that number still works.
 It starts with '4' and ends with '9'.
 I have a Google Voice account and that number begins with '4' and ends with '8'.
 I no longer have a landline, so if you had a number with '663' in it, that number no longer works.

+If you use [Signal Messenger](https://signal.org) and know my cell number, I will connect.

 ### Reddit :arrow_up: